Writing a business continuity plan

 • who will do those actions

-• where the actions will take place.
-For example, on-site or at an alternative location
+• where the actions will take place, such as on-site or at an alternative location

 Write your plan

-Using the information gathered in the steps above, write your plan.
+Using the information you have gathered, write your plan.
 It should be simple and flexible so it can handle any sort of disruption.

 Test and maintain your plan

-You should test your plan to make sure that your assumptions work.
-Staff must become familiar with it and have an idea of what would happen in a real incident.
+Test your plan to make sure that your assumptions work.
+Make sure your staff are familiar with it and have an idea of what would happen in a real incident.

 There are various ways to test your plan.
 You could walk through aspects of the plan at a tabletop exercise, or carry out a full simulation.
 It can be less disruptive to test small parts of your plan at at time.
 This also allows you to focus on gaining as many valuable lessons learned as possible.

-When you have tested your plans, you will have identified areas where you can improve things.
-You should make changes to your plan to include these improvements and remains up to date.
+When you have tested your plan, you will have identified areas where you can improve things.
+Make changes to your plan to include these improvements and so it remains up to date.

 Review your plan on a regular cycle.
 An out of date plan could be almost useless when you actually need to use it.